Gulls, Terns and Skimmers

-The gulls, terns, skimmers photo album comprises two galleries that feature bird portraits including some immature and subspecies.
-All featured birds belong to the Laridae family, placed in Order Charadriiformes (Suborder Lari).
+The gulls, terns, skimmers photo album comprises two galleries that feature bird portraits including some immature and subspecies that belong to the Laridae family.
+I photographed them in wetland and coastal habitat.

 Terns, Noddies and Skimmers